beargallbladder/domain-runner/DEPLOYMENT_CHECKLIST.md

 ### **💡 Success Principle:**
 **Every deployment should be as measured and validated as every AI response we capture**

+**The $25 experiment proves we can do anything from derivatives because we have the rigor.** 🔥

 ---

 ## **NEVER AGAIN COMMITMENT:**